andres-guzman/andres-guzman/README.md

 Hi, I'm a web developer from La Paz, Bolivia.
-I also do some UI/UX design.
+I am now studyng machine learning and data science because of a much needed carrer upgrade :=) I also do some UI/UX design.
 Thanks for stopping by.

 ✌🏾